 The NOPD is seeking assistance in identifying and locating the perpetrator of a business burglary that occurred on November 3, 2023, in the 800 block of Howard Avenue.

 Topics: Burglary/Theft, Fourth District

-The NOPD is seeking the public's help in identifying and locating a suspect wanted in connection with the burglary of a business in the Fourth District.
+The NOPD is asking for the public's help in identifying a vehicle used in connection with a theft in the Fourth District.

 ...in your inbox.